Why you can trust Bankrate

 Car insurance for Kia Sedona

-The Kia Sedona is the brand’s minivan.
-However, the name will be discontinued in 2022 and be known as the Kia Carnival instead.
-The 2021 model has two trim levels.
+The Kia Sedona is the brand’s minivan last produced in 2021, making way for the Kia Carnival in 2022, with a starting MSRP of $32,300.
 Despite being a larger vehicle, the average cost of Kia Sedona insurance is below the national average rate, based on sample rate data.
 Here are the average full coverage and minimum coverage premium for the Kia Sedona:

 |Kia Sedona car insurance||Average annual premium|